kcjengr/probe_basic/docs_src/source/stable_develop_branch_change.rst

-**5- You should see the terminal run the update for QtPyVCP and Probe Basic**

-**6- NOTE: The development versions will likely require edits, additions or updates to config files, these include but are not limited to the yaml, ini, hal, subroutine, python and any other supporting configuration files.  these changes may not always be fully documents as we test them and are making changes, so we urge users to be aware that the development version should be used in a testing environment only.
+**7- NOTE: The development versions will likely require edits, additions or updates to config files, these include but are not limited to the yaml, ini, hal, subroutine, python and any other supporting configuration files.  these changes may not always be fully documents as we test them and are making changes, so we urge users to be aware that the development version should be used in a testing environment only.
 Those wishing to retain stability in operational use should change to the STABLE version.**